 - Spermicidal creams and gels

-Spermicide is a chemical that is used to kill sperms before their reach the cervix.
+Spermicide is a chemical that is used to kill sperms before they reach the cervix.
 It is used before having sex to prevent pregnancies.
 It works in two ways:

-- Blocks the opening of the uterus (cervix), thereby preventing any sperm from fertilizing the egg.
+- Prevents any sperm from fertilizing the egg.

 - Makes the sperm immobile (kills it), so that it doesn’t reach the egg.